jgm011/newsletter-signup-form/README.md

 # Newsletter sign-up form with success message

-Frontend Mentor challenge.
+Frontend Mentor challenge.<br>
-Made with React and SCSS.
+Made with React and SCSS.<br>
+Mobile style for screen width lesser than 375px.